-Based on recommendations from the National Highway Traffic Safety Administration (NHTSA), here are the most popular steps for properly fitting a bicycle helmet:
+Based on recommendations from the National Highway Traffic Safety Administration (NHTSA), here are the recommended steps for properly fitting a bicycle helmet:

 - Measure your head to get accurate sizing.

 - Position the helmet to sit level on your head and low on the forehead.

 - Adjust the slider on both straps to form a “V” shape under, and slightly in front of the ears.
 If possible, lock the slider.

 - Make sure to center the left buckle on the chin.
 The straps can be connected from the back on most helmets.

 - Buckle your chinstrap.
 Tighten the strap until it is snug, so that no more than one or two fingers can fit under the strap.